 HKEY_LOCAL_MACHINE > SOFTWARE > BlueStacks > Guests > Android

 You will see a Memory DWORD on right side.
-Double-click on the Memory DWORD to see the details of Memory currently used by BlueStacks.
+Double-click on the Memory DWORD to see the details of currently allocated Memory.
+We will be using this DWORD to change the RAM size allocated to BlueStacks.

 You will see the details of Memory.
 You will see Value data 300 (Hexadecimal) by default, which mean 768 MB in decimal.
-This means your BlueStacks is using 768 MB of RAM, it is dependent on your PC’s RAM.
-If you have enough RAM in your computer and want to increase the RAM for BlueStacks, you can change this value data.
+This means current assigned size of RAM is 768 MB.
+It is also dependent on your PC’s RAM size.
+If you have enough memory in your computer, you can change this value data.

 Change the Base to Decimal so that you can type size of RAM in normal mode.
 Now, fill the size of RAM in Value data field.
 You can assign as much RAM to BlueStacks as you wish.
-Here, I am giving 1GB RAM to BlueStacks, so, I have filled 1024 in Value data field.
+Here, we are assigning 1GB RAM, so, we have entered 1024 in Value data field.

 Click OK to apply changes.
 You can now close the Registry Editor.

-Now, start BlueStacks and see, it’s running faster and better than before.
+Now, you should get faster and better performance than before.